dfarrel1/fix_matlab_vector_graphics/README.md

 If you edit the .jsx script I suggest using any IDE other than the default ExtendScript Toolkit App, e.g. IntelliJ IDEA or Eclipse.

-The steps done in the bash script need to be replaced with something else for Windows users.
-Something that talks to Adobe Illustrator.
+*For Windows Users - the steps done in the bash script need to be replaced with something else, something that talks to Adobe Illustrator.*

-The whole process works best if you startout with Adobe Illustrator or ExtendScript Toolkit closed.
+The whole process works best if you startout with Adobe Illustrator and ExtendScript Toolkit closed.
 For me, it works fairly quickly for pdf files that have been fractured into less than 2000 path objects and it starts to really have some trouble with pdfs that have been split up into more than 10K path objects.

+Each step in the pipeline works without doing the preceeding steps if you don't want to use Matlab as the origin of the process.
+You can run the bash script from a terminal.
+You can open a file in illustrator and run the .jsx script without doing any of the preceeding steps.
+Illustrator -> File -> Scripts -> Other Scripts -> Select fixMatlabPDFOutput.jsx.

+It can be useful for testing to start closest to the bottom of the pipeline and work your way back to the top if there's an issue and you don't know what's going wrong.

 ##2. fix_matlab_eps.py
 Originally from (https://github.com/Sbte/fix_matlab_eps)